BlWasp/switchRole/README.md

 Our solution provides a better alternative.
 Suppose that the capabilityRole.conf contains the follwing configuratiion:

                                   role1 cap_net_bind_service guillaume none
-Then the user needs only to assume role1 using our sr tool and then run its script.
+Then the user needs only to assume role1 using our sr tool and then run his (her) script.
 (S)he can use other shell to run the other non-privileged scripts.

 ![Screenshot](scenarioPython/connectionWithRole.png)